mark-barbour/ds_flex_resources/README.md

  * [Phase 4](https://docs.google.com/spreadsheets/d/1nSzqa6yBQyImY-HSSYIuyHUcNixPlVmg2R7G05z1ieI/edit?usp=sharing)
  * [Phase 5](https://docs.google.com/spreadsheets/d/1eopuCxJ4rZC5DMz2phsSQTuOyV5g5WJkiZw7_E3aLoA/edit?usp=sharing)

 I also recommend using a project management framework such as [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining).
-This is the project management framework our Checklist is built from, and generally what is use in industry for managing data projects.
+This is the framework our Checklist is built from, and generally what is used in industry for managing data projects.

 ## Scheduling Links